-Post a laboratory evacuation checklist near the exit of your lab, see checklist below:
+Post an evacuation checklist near the exit:

 - If an earthquake occurred right now, where would you go for protection? - Locate both safe and dangerous spots in your area.
-Decide if you would go under a desk or table, in a safe corner, or out of the lab against a corridor wall. - Consider hazards such as flying glass from windows, glass falling from light fixtures, books, pictures and equipment when selecting safe spots. - Know the evacuation routes from your building. - Know the designated assembly area for your department or work area.
-Is there an alternate assembly point in case your first emergency evacuation site happens to be downwind of a chemical or gas release or otherwise unusable? - Check your buildings evacuation plaque for evacuation routes and designated assembly areas. - Are gas cylinders well secured in an upright position? - Are pressure regulators removed and cylinder caps in place on cylinders not in use? - Are chemicals stored properly? - Are chemicals recapped and returned to their storage cabinets immediately after use? - Are chemical storage cabinets closed and latched? - Are chemical storage cabinets secured to prevent tipping or movement? - Are chemical storage shelves equipped with ledges or restraints to keep chemicals and glassware in place? - Are waste chemicals removed regularly? - Are chemicals stored in secondary containment trays or tubs? - Are fume hood sashes closed as far as possible to contain spills while still maintaining adequate ventilation? - Are heavy objects located on, or near the floor and are they secured to reduce hazards and damage? - Is heavy equipment and furniture that might block exit routes secure?
+Decide if you would go under a desk or table, in a safe corner, or out of the lab against a corridor wall. - Consider hazards such as flying glass from windows, glass falling from light fixtures, books, pictures and equipment when selecting safe spots. - Know the evacuation routes from your building. - Know the designated assembly area for your area.
+Is there an alternate assembly point in case your first emergency evacuation site happens to be unusable? - Check your buildings evacuation plaque for evacuation routes and designated assembly areas. - Are gas cylinders well secured in an upright position? - Are pressure regulators removed and cylinder caps in place on cylinders not in use? - Are chemicals stored properly? - Are chemicals recapped and returned to their storage cabinets immediately after use? - Are chemical storage cabinets closed and latched? - Are chemical storage cabinets secured to prevent tipping or movement? - Are chemical storage shelves equipped with ledges or restraints to keep chemicals and glassware in place? - Are waste chemicals removed regularly? - Are chemicals stored in secondary containment trays or tubs? - Are fume hood sashes closed as far as possible to contain spills while still maintaining adequate ventilation? - Are heavy objects located on, or near the floor and are they secured to reduce hazards and damage? - Is heavy equipment and furniture that might block exit routes secure? - Are exits and aisle ways free and clear of obstruction?

-- Are exits and aisle ways free and clear of obstruction? - Do you have equipment and/or processes that could be damaged or pose a fire or health hazard if power was suddenly lost?
+- Do you have equipment and/or processes that could be damaged or pose a fire or health hazard if power was suddenly lost?
 What contingencies have been made to provide backup or emergency power to maintain critical systems? - Are safety systems (e.g. fire extinguishers, safety showers, eye washes) available and in proper operating condition?
-Does everyone in the lab know how to use them? - Is spill containment equipment available and accessible? - Are SDS sheets available in the area? - Do you have an emergency earthquake kit available (e.g. food, water, flashlight, radio and extra batteries)?
+Does everyone know how to use them? - Is spill containment equipment available and accessible? - Are SDS sheets available in the area? - Do you have an emergency earthquake kit available [e.g. food, water, flashlight, radio and extra batteries]?